 The Maldives is one of those island nations I have always dreamt of going on my honeymoon.
 In my head, it was one of those super exotic, super expensive, once in a lifetime kind of vacations.
 This might have been true until 2009 before the local islands were opened up for tourism.
 Now, you can visit the Maldives like you would visit any other island in Asia or around the world.
-This is the ultimate guide you need to plan your trip to the Maldives without burning a hole in you’re pocket!
+This is the ultimate Maldives budget travel guide you need to plan your trip to without burning a hole in you’re pocket!

 ABOUT THE MALDIVES

 The Maldives is an archipelago made up of over a 1000 islands out of which only 200 are inhabited.
 The island nation is divided into 26 ‘Atolls’ (a cluster of islands surrounded by a common reef formation).
 Islands can either be ‘Resort Islands’ or ‘Guesthouse/Local Islands’.
 Resort islands are exclusively for tourists and resort guests only whereas local islands have Maldivian locals living on it.
 It was only as recent as 2009 that the Maldivian government allowed the locals to also benefit from tourism thereby allowing them to open up guesthouses/hotels etc. for tourists on these islands, hence also creating a budget-friendly option.

 There are four international airports in the Maldives but Velana International Airport is the biggest and closest to Malé, the capital.
 The good news is that the Maldives offers a thirty-day free visa on arrival for ALL nationalities, having a passport with at least 6 months’ validity.
 Money saved right away!

 This can be an economical option ONLY if you are a big group.
 A private speedboat may cost you anything between $100-$300 depending on how far-flung the islands are.
 The accommodation you choose to stay at can help you book it in advance.